pking-hecs/TeamFlow/README.md

 ## 💡 About

-TaskFlow bridges the gap between overly simplistic tools like Trello and complex enterprise solutions like Jira.
+TeamFlow bridges the gap between overly simplistic tools like Trello and complex enterprise solutions like Jira.
 It focuses on core functionalities — **authentication**, **team hierarchies**, and **visual task tracking** — to ensure productivity without unnecessary overhead.

 Built as a **Database Systems Mini Project**, this application demonstrates practical implementation of relational database concepts including normalization (3NF), referential integrity through foreign key constraints, and cascading operations.